cortesi/modd/README.md

 ```

 Within commands, the `@` character is treated specially, since it is the marker
 for variable replacement.
-You can include a verbatim `@` symbol b escapeing it
+You can include a verbatim `@` symbol b escaping it
 with a backslash, and backslashes preceding the `@` symbol can themselves be
 escaped recursively.